Standing Rules For Term 2023-2025

-28. Except when a Councilor has or desires the floor, the Town Manager shall have the privilege of the floor for the purpose of providing information on the business and affairs of the Town; and the office of Corporation Counsel shall likewise have the privilege of the floor for the purpose of advising the Council on the introduction of or action on any proposed ordinance, or on any question of law or procedure.
+28. The Office of Corporation Counsel shall have the privilege of the floor for the purpose of advising the Council on the introduction of or action on any proposed ordinance, or on any question of law or procedure.

-32. When a question is under debate, no motion shall be received except a motion to adjourn, to limit debate, to table, to withdraw, to call the previous question, to postpone indefinitely, to postpone to a date certain, to commit, or to amend, which several motions shall have precedence in the order stated herein.
+31. When a question is under debate, no motion shall be received except a motion to adjourn, to limit debate, to table, to withdraw, to call the previous question, to postpone indefinitely, to postpone to a date certain, to commit, or to amend, which several motions shall have precedence in the order stated herein.
 A motion to adjourn or a motion to limit debate shall always be in order, even when another has the floor.
 The President or Vice President may request that any motion, other than a motion to adopt, be acted upon by unanimous consent.
 Such motion shall not require a second.
 If no Councilor objects, the motion shall be adopted, however if any member objects, the motion shall not be adopted and cannot be agreed to without a formal vote.

 34. Each Councilor shall be furnished with a Town computer and assigned a westhartfordct.gov email address.
-Each Councilor shall be entitled to use such email address for conducting public business, and whenever any provision of law or of these rules requires that a member of the Council must be given written notice of a meeting or be provided with copies of documents pertaining to such a meeting (including, without limitation, agendas, resolutions, ordinances, communications, reports or other similar items), said requirement shall be satisfied by the Council member’s waiver of such written notice or transmission in favor of transmission thereof in electronic form to an e-mail address previously designated by the Council member.
-The form of said waiver shall be as follows and shall be provided in writing:
+Each Councilor shall be entitled to use such email address for conducting public business, and whenever any provision of law or of these rules requires that a member of the Council must be given written notice of a meeting or be provided with copies of documents pertaining to such a meeting (including, without limitation, agendas, resolutions, ordinances, communications, reports or other similar items), such written notice or transmission shall be transmitted in electronic form to such e-mail address provided that each Councilor executes and delivers to the Council Clerk an appropriate waiver approved by the Corporation Counsel.

 Withdrawal of Zoning Petitions